It's not beef stew's fault that it's ugly.

 Besides, who doesn't love a pot of tender, flavorful meat and vegetables?

 It's a lot of steps, but it's an inexpensive meal with a lot of flavor.
 And it spends most of its time in the oven, where the meat gets super tender.

 So we're going to start with some olive oil.

 So now we want to get out the beef cubes and toss them with some flour.

 And now we have a mound of floured meat.
 Time to brown it in the olive oil!

 I had to do it in three batches - don't overcrowd the meat in the pan.
 That is a cardinal sin in the making of beef stew, because then the meat will just steam and get gray (ew) instead of get brown and crusty on the outside (which is exactly what we want).

-You'll need to add about a tablespoon of bacon grease into the pot for each batch.
+You'll need to add about a tablespoon of olive oil into the pot for each batch.
 After three batches, our mound of floured meat looks like this:

 See how nice and brown it is?
 Oh, and you don't need to cook it through here - it's going into the oven for a couple of hours and it will cook then and become fall-apart tender.